joaov230/Modified-Dijkstra-Algorithm-in-C/README.md

 ## Compile and run

 1. To compile you must have GCC installed, then go to [mainProject folder](/mainProject/), run the following code on the terminal:
-    `gcc -o main main.c grafo.c lista_v.c` (Not sure if it works on windows, but it works if you use the bash terminal)
+    `gcc -o main main.c grafo.c lista_v.c` (Not sure if it works on windows, but it works if you use the bash terminal on windows... and the .h files are broken, just ignore them)
 2. Run main.exe by typing `./main` on bash terminal

 #### How it works:

 1. The first input is the inital vertex of the path
 2. The second input is the final vertex of the path
 3. The third input is the middle vertex of the path